James-Kabz/Event-Plug/README.md

-This project uses laravel for backend and next js for backend
+This project uses laravel for back-end and next js for front-end
 # 🎟️ Event Management System

 ## 📌 Overview